-25. Safeguarding children who attend off-site alternative provision
+25. Safeguarding children who attend off-site alternative provision for the safeguarding of any pupils we place in off-site provision.

-When identifying that a child would benefit from attending off site provision, our school will undertake an assessment to determine that this placement is in the best interests of the child.
-We will ensure that the provision identified is suitable to meet the needs of that child.
-The school will retain responsibility for the safeguarding of any pupils we place in off-site provision.
 The school will undertake appropriate quality assurance checks to ensure that it is a safe place for the child to attend and will draw upon the specific guidance in the Schools' Safeguarding Handbook relating to this.
 The school will obtain written confirmation from the provider that the appropriate safeguarding checks have been carried out in respect of individuals working at the establishment.
 The school will have a formal agreement with the alternative provision and parent/carer regarding when the pupil should attend and what procedures that will be followed should the child not attend the placement.
 The school will ensure it seeks the views of the young people at off-site provision to ensure they feel happy and safe.
-When commissioning places at alternative provision, the school will pay due regard to Alternative provision - DfE Statutory Guidance and Education for children with health needs who cannot attend school - DfE Statutory Guidance.
+When commissioning places at alternative provision, the school will pay due regard to Working together to improve school attendance, Alternative provision - DfE Statutory Guidance and Education for children with health needs who cannot attend school - DfE Statutory Guidance.